arirusso/patch/README.md

 ###### Actions

-Message formats like MIDI and OSC have no implicit way to translate information between each other.
-Therefore, we provide a list of actions that describe how to do that.
+The message protocols used by Patch (such as MIDI and OSC) have no implicit way to translate between each other.
+Therefore, we have to provide a list of actions to describe how to do that.

 Given this particular example above, these are the actions in more plain terms: